spaceapi-community/my-hackerspace/README.md

 You can then choose the space by its name from a list.
 When the space is chosen, the associated data is retrieved from the space's SpaceAPI endpoint (which is registered in the SpaceAPI directory).
-If you like to add your Hackspace endpoint, have a look at [the SpaceAPI website](https://spaceapi.io/provide-an-endpoint/).
+If you would like to add your space to the directory, have a look at [the SpaceAPI website](https://spaceapi.io/provide-an-endpoint/).

 ### The Widget